 You’d think KFC invented popcorn chicken.
 They did not.
 Bite-sized chicken nuggets were around long before they popularized it.

+This recipe is also proof that popcorn chicken is not just for kids.
+Adults can indulge in these deliciously crunchy chicken bites too.
 Judging by the fact that they mysteriously disappear within minutes of being put on the table, I can say that adults like them as much as kids.

 Or maybe is it just the collection of chicken dipping sauces.
 I like to provide options.
 Not only is it fun to taste them all, it is also a conversation piece.

 I’m totally guilty of this when making a good, down home fried chicken, but not for popcorn chicken.
 These are supposed to be as easy to make as they are to pop in your mouth and eat.

-When I am entertaining, I like to set a buffet of sauces next to my popcorn chicken platter.
+When I am entertaining, I like to set a buffet of sauces next to my chicken platter.

 - Nashville Hot Sauce